lfangyu09/IR-Crack-detection/README.md

 ## References
-If you take use of our datasets or code, please cite our papers:
+If you take use of our datasets, please cite our papers: